craftercms/docs/source/by-role/developer/templated/targeting.rst

 |

    .. warning::
       The UI autofills the **Name/ Variable Name** field and adds postfixes as you're typing in the **Title** field.
 Remember to remove the postfix ``_o``, as ``authorizedRoles`` is a reserved variable name used by CrafterCMS.
-For a list of variable names used by CrafterCMS, see :ref:`newIa-form-control-variable-names` for more information
+For a list of variable names used by CrafterCMS, see :ref:`form-control-variable-names` for more information

       The ``ROLE_`` prefix is optional for values in ``authorizedRoles``